Workers’ Compensation for Car Accidents

 - Running a work-related errand, such as picking up lunch for the office or making a delivery.

 In some instances workers’ compensation cannot be obtained, even if you are on a work-related trip.
 For example:

 - You typically can’t get workers’ compensation benefits if you were doing something illegal when the wreck happened.

 - If you are in an accident during your daily commute to or from the office, this usually isn’t covered by workers’ compensation.
 However, you might be able to file your own lawsuit for your injuries.

 Of course, some exceptions to these rules exist.
 But they can be difficult to understand without the help of an experienced lawyer.
 The knowledgeable workers’ comp attorneys at Calhoon and Kaminsky P.C., can explore which rules apply to your situation.
 We are here to help you pursue the benefits you deserve.

-What Benefits Can You Receive After a Car Accident at Work?
+What Benefits Can You Receive After a Car Accident at Work in PA?

 - Coverage for medical expenses, such as doctor visits, prescriptions, surgeries, rehabilitation, and medical devices or equipment.

 - Total disability compensation to cover lost wages when your injuries prevent you from returning to work.